Toward Self-Organizing Production Logistics: A Multi-Agent Approach: Technological and Systemic Drivers of SOPL

-Recent advances in artificial intelligence (AI) are enabling fundamentally new forms of decision-making.
-Large language models (LLMs) represent a class of general-purpose reasoning systems capable of interpreting instructions, integrating contextual information, and operating across diverse tasks and modalities.
-Their application has rapidly expanded from personal assistant use to fields such as healthcare, finance, and robotics, where they support complex coordination and decision-oriented activities \cite{raza_industrial_2025}.
-Building on these capabilities, LLM-based multi-agent systems are emerging as a promising approach to distributed reasoning and collaborative problem-solving.
-In such systems, specialized agents interact, share information, and reason over shared knowledge to jointly generate decisions and adapt to evolving conditions \cite{tran_multi-agent_2025}.
-In parallel, AI systems are becoming increasingly proficient in multi‑modal reasoning, integrating textual descriptions, sensor data such as visual inputs, and symbolic information into unified decision processes \cite{yang_magma_2025}.
-This enables the interpretation of complex task requirements and supports high-level reasoning grounded in heterogeneous data sources.
-Furthermore, advances in knowledge integration and semantic reasoning allow these systems to incorporate explicit domain knowledge, ontologies, process rules, and structured task specifications.
-By combining learned behavior with formal knowledge representations, such systems can achieve more transparent, reliable, and constraint‑aware decision-making \cite{pan_unifying_2024}.
+Recent advances in artificial intelligence (AI) are enabling new forms of adaptive and distributed decision-making.
+Large language models (LLMs) provide general-purpose reasoning capabilities for interpreting instructions, integrating contextual information, and supporting decision-making across heterogeneous tasks and modalities \cite{raza_industrial_2025}.
+Building on these capabilities, LLM-based multi-agent systems are emerging as a promising approach for distributed reasoning and collaborative problem-solving \cite{tran_multi-agent_2025}.
+In such systems, specialized agents interact, exchange information, and jointly generate decisions under dynamic conditions.